finzic/erlang_dicom/README.md

 	...

 Dcm_obj is a list of "tag" records. please see "dicom.hrl" for details.
-Currently, file read/write I/F with explicit VR can be suppoted.
+Currently, file read/write I/F with explicit VR can be supported.

 ## TODO